rdewolff/temple/README.md

 - No distinct query in Derby/Racer ?
 - wrong model events don't necesserly show error when not used correctly. they simply die silently.
 TODO: example.
+- how to query the model in the app.get() controller, and then re-run the query on change of something?
+Should we share object?
+Simply re run a new query, subscribe again to it and ref() it ?
+What's the best practice???
+Am struggling to try to do this properly to filter a collection displayed based on the user input.

 ### Mail to Derby.js Google group